 Competition in the pain and opioid market is intense.
 Our competitors include major multinational pharmaceutical companies, biotechnology companies and universities and other research institutions.
-Our products compete with oral opioids, transdermal opioids, local anesthetic patches, stimulants and implantable and external infusion pumps that can be used for infusion of opioids and local anesthetics.
+Belbuca, Xtampza ER, and the Nucynta Products compete with oral opioids, transdermal opioids, local anesthetic patches, and implantable and external infusion pumps that can be used for infusion of opioids and local anesthetics.
 Products of these types are marketed by Actavis, Endo, Mallinckrodt, Purdue, Teva, and others.
-Some of these current and potential future competitors may be addressing the same therapeutic areas or indications as we are.
+Jornay competes with currently marketed, branded and generic methylphenidate products for the treatment of ADHD.
+Products of these types are marketed by J&J Innovative Medicines, Supernus Pharmaceuticals, Inc., Tris Pharma, Novartis AG, Noven Therapeutics, LLC, UCB SA, Aytu BioScience, Inc. Adlon Therapeutics, Inc. Some of these current and potential future competitors may be addressing the same therapeutic areas or indications as we are.
 Many of our current and potential future competitors have significantly greater research and development capabilities than we do, have substantially more marketing, manufacturing, financial, technical, human and managerial resources than we do, and have more institutional experience than we do.
 Our competitors have developed or may develop technologies that are, or may be, the basis for competitive products that are safer, more effective or less costly than our products.
 Moreover, oral medications, transdermal drug delivery systems, such as drug patches, injectable products and implantable drug delivery devices are currently available treatments for chronic pain, are widely accepted in the medical community and have a long history of use.
 These treatments will compete with our products and the established use of these competitive products may limit the potential for our products to receive widespread acceptance.